Why is manual work important for accessibility? Meet AudioEye’s QA manager and AT tester

 A: When I started my career with AudioEye, I was new to the digital accessibility space.
 I quickly realized that I didn’t want to just understand how to use an assistive technology like JAWS or NVDA, I wanted to be part of the solution.
 In order to do that, I needed a more comprehensive understanding of the technology so that I could help developers fix the underlying issues.
 The ability to troubleshoot is more beneficial to the development team, and that’s what certification validates.
 Further, it shows our customers the level of commitment we have made to understanding this issue and our level of expertise in finding and fixing errors.

 Q: Is it fulfilling knowing you wake up every day making the web more inclusive?

 A: Honestly, that’s why I do what I do.
 We might identify a simple bug, but at the end of the day, when fixed, that bug will help hundreds of people accomplish what they set out to accomplish but otherwise couldn’t.
 And that’s just one bug on just one day.
 When I stop and think about the cumulative impact our solution and our processes have in the lives of those with disabilities, I’m humbled.
 Humbled and incredibly proud because this work is teaching me to be a more inclusive individual.
 My work with AudioEye has not only made the web more accessible, it has made me a better person.

 AudioEye Managed Service is unlike any digital accessibility solution on the market, combining the power of automation with our expert team manual testing and engineering site-specific fixes.
-We protect you on day one of implementation, and we continuously monitor and audit your site.
+We protect you, and we continuously monitor and audit your site.
 To ensure your website is accessible for individuals of all abilities, and you’re legally protected, engage the experts at AudioEye.

 Share this post